 Under the modified accrual basis, revenues are recognized in the accounting period when they become measurable and available (susceptible to accrual).
 Revenues are generally considered available when they are received in cash (unless legally restricted to some future period) or when earned and expected to be collected soon enough after year-end to pay liabilities of the current period.
 The District defines the length of time used for "available" for purposes of revenue recognition as 60 days.
 Revenues that are susceptible to accrual include interest revenue, state revenue sharing entitlements, and intergovernmental grants.
 Expenditures are recorded at the time the related fund liabilities are incurred.
-Debt service expenditures are recognized in the period when incurred.
+Debt service expenditures are recorded only when payment is due.
+Under the accrual basis, revenues are recognized in the period when learned and expenses are recognized in the period when incurred.